AmonMcDuul/AndroidVideoPlayer/README.md

 3. Fill in the keystore information *(you only need to do this once manually and then let Android Studio remember it)*

 ## Maintainers
-This project is mantained by:
+This project is maintained by:
 Mike Ouali
 Joran Schols